 Welcome to your own consultant for hazardous material and waste management issues!
 Most hospital hazmat and waste managers wear many hats, but having an intimate knowledge of the regulations for these issues shouldn’t have to be one of them.
 Hospital Waste Management serves hospitals in Washington State.

-Does your Environmental Services staff know how to respond to a hazardous material spill?
-Do you even know what your options are?
+Do your Environmental Services staff know how to respond to a hazardous material spill?
+Do you know what your options are?
 Hospital Waste Management can sort out your options and, if you elect to train an onsite emergency response team, train them according to Washington’s Emergency Response Standard, Chapter 296-824 WAC.
 Proper training safeguards your staff and helps to avoid costly fines and settlements with Labor & Industries.

 - Biohazardous (regulated medical, infectious)

 - Dangerous (flammable, corrosive, toxic, listed or persistent in the environment)

 - Special (solid corrosive dangerous waste, including SodaSorb™ and BaraLyme™ from anesthesiology)

 Is your facility managing these waste streams properly?
 Do you have a written Hazardous Material & Waste Management Plan that guides your staff in properly managing these waste streams?

 A good deal of a hospital’s waste goes down the sanitary sewer, which is usually acceptable, but frequently not.
 Do you know where your waste compactor drainage is going?
 Most loading dock drains are piped to stormwater systems and go directly to the nearest pond, creek or river.